onepanelio/core-docs/docs/reference/cvat/custom-models.md

 This template is available in Onepanel by navigating to **Workflows** > **Workflow Templates** > **Create Template** and selecting **CVAT Training** under **Templates**.

-Below is the content of this template with in-line comments describing the fields and what you would need to change.
-Note that you will only need to change the fields marked with `[CHANGE]`.
+Note that the **CVAT Training** Workflow Template has in-line comments describing the fields and what you would need to change.
+You will only need to change (or in some cases remove) the fields marked with `[CHANGE]`.

 Some important notes about this template: